ercite/ercite.github.io/ChemMix.md

 ![](/assets/img/ChemMixFig1.png)

-*The rationale, objectives and outputs of each work package.
+*Fig.3 The rationale, objectives and outputs of each work package.
 Arrows indicate how the next work package builds upon the prior*

 **Research Team**